tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### Requirements for Windows Systems

-The IDE supports the following versions of Windows:
+The following versions of Windows are supported:

 -   Windows 2000 SP4